Damage to your rented home

 Damage due to repair problems

-Your landlord is responsible for fixing the problem if your home is damaged by a repair problem or works arranged by your landlord.
+Your landlord is responsible for fixing things and redecorating if your home or belongings are damaged during repair work.

-You can take your landlord to court for compensation if repair problems have damaged any of your personal belongings.
+You can take your landlord to court for compensation if repair problems damage your belongings.

 Insurance for tenants